agentnexus-ai/AgentFlowAI/README.md

     )
     ```

-     In Agency Swarm, communication flows are directional, meaning they are established from left to right in the agency_chart definition.
-For instance, in the example above, the CEO can initiate a chat with the developer (dev), and the developer can respond in this chat.
-However, the developer cannot initiate a chat with the CEO.
-The developer can initiate a chat with the virtual assistant (va) and assign new tasks.
+    In AgentFlow AI, communication flows follow a directional structure, moving from left to right as defined in the agency_chart.
+For example, in the scenario above, the CEO can start a conversation with the developer (dev), who can then respond within that chat.
+However, the developer cannot initiate a conversation with the CEO.
+Instead, the developer can start a chat with the virtual assistant (va) and assign new tasks.

 5. **Run Demo**:
 Run the demo to see your agents in action!